SchrodingerZhu/area-exam-survey/writing/main.typ

 - `Rc<T>` is the traditional RC pointer to a managed object.
 - `Unique<T>` can only be used in function parameters (not materializable as object fields).
 It is used to denote the exclusivity statically as discussed above.
 A possible runtime implementation is to add a wrapper to the `Rc<T>` with compiler instrinsics hinting the exclusivity (such as `llvm.assume` and `llvm.unreachable`).
 - `&T` represents a borrowed reference to the object.
 As mentioned in @interpolation, such borrowed references can be used in FFI.
 When compiling to Rust, the reference is translated as a reference to the underlying value inside the `Rc` managed area.
 This setting automatically makes sure that safe FFI cannot manipulate the reference counting of the memory object, avoiding interference to the reuse analysis.
+- `Token<T>` is the memory reuse token.
+The type parameter is needed to carry layout information, as needed in @open-type.

 == Open Type Parameters <open-type>